songproducer/Tezos-baking-accounting/README.md

 Enter 'y' then 'c'

+## Using the worksheet

+The first row dark blue cells must be manually filled in.

 If you want to know frozen amounts make changes to the addresses in the tzstats API worksheet.

-Credit for original worksheet, charts and this idea goes to TezWhale.
+Put the sum of your own delegates' rewards * (-1) in the offset column once the row has been filled

 ## Donations

 Donations gratefully accepted

 tz1M9YZxNwGsqMXn9k6rNR8hMTA6JGAVgX6X

+## Credit

+Credit for original worksheet, charts and this idea goes to TezWhale.